matsuomk/mattmk/projects/percolation.md

 labels:
   - percolation
   - Java
+  - IntelliJ
   - Monte Carlo
 summary: "Project for EE602 Algorithms class"
 ---
 This project was from my EE602 Algorithms class.
 To summarize, we implement so that we can figure out if the grid/array percolates.
 Percolation is where water can travel through a path from top to bottom, meaning we must check that there is a path of open tiles from the top row to the bottom row.
+When that is implemented, we must run tests to determine the site vacancy probability (which should be about 0.593).

+In this project I learned about testing edge cases and Java.
+I haven't used Java much in recent times so it gave me a lot of practice with it and I learned a lot of new functions which I haven't known about before.
+I also haven't used IntelliJ before so I got a decent idea of how it worked from this project.

-The following information is from the Princeton Percolation assignment on coursera: https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php
+The following information is from the Princeton Percolation assignment on [coursera]https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php

 Percolation.
 Given a composite systems comprised of randomly distributed insulating and metallic materials: what fraction of the materials need to be metallic so that the composite system is an electrical conductor?
 Given a porous landscape with water on the surface (or oil below), under what conditions will the water be able to drain through to the bottom (or the oil to gush through to the surface)?
 Scientists have defined an abstract process known as percolation to model such situations.